 “Minor/Other” related deficiencies, none of which on its own may be “Major”, but which may together represent a “Major” deficiency or systems failure and should be explained and reported as such.

 “Pharmaceutical product” means any substance capable of preventing, treating human or animal diseases and any other substance intended for administration to a human being or an animal in order to diagnose diseases, restore, correct or carry out modification of organic or mental functions.
-It also means products used in disinfecting premises where food and drugs are manufactured, prepared or stored, cleaning hospitals, equipment and farm houses;
+It also means products used in disinfecting premises in which food and drugs are manufactured, prepared or stored, cleaning hospitals, equipment and farm houses

 “Premises” means any plot of land, buildings or boats, aircrafts, vehicles, a part of a building, channels, yards, a place of storage, annexed to a building, or part of that building, carriage or receptacle of any kind, whether open or closed.

-“PRIMS” means Products Regulatory Information Management System platform.

 “Qualified personnel” means an individual who by possession of a recognized degree who by extensive knowledge, training and experience, has successfully demonstrated his ability to solve or resolve problems relating to the subject matter.

+“Quality Risk Management” means a systematic process for the assessment, control, communication and review of risks to the quality of products in the supply chain

 “Retailer” is an entity that is authorized to carry on the business of dispensing or providing medical products directly to a patient.